heyoeyo/toadui/demos/README.md

 This demo supports the use of input images or videos, including webcams!
 Warping is done using [complex numbers](https://en.wikipedia.org/wiki/Complex_number) and the [OpenCV remap function](https://docs.opencv.org/3.4/d1/da0/tutorial_remap.html) and can produce some funny, often bizarre imagery, especially when using rainbow coloring.
 If an input source isn't provided, a [truchet pattern](https://en.wikipedia.org/wiki/Truchet_tiles) will be used.

-**UI Elements:** VideoPlaybackSlider, TextCarousel, ImmediateButton, ToggleButton, Slider, StaticMessageBar
+**UI Elements:** VideoPlaybackSlider, TextCarousel, ImmediateButton, ToggleButton, Slider, MessageBar